Amie Thomas, LMHC, CTS

 From my experience, I continue to observe that mental health is the foundation of health.
 It has been a privilege to work with and learn from clients since 2005 in various settings.

 I graduated in 2000 from Radford University in Southwest Virginia with a Bachelors Degree in Psychology.
-I continued my education at Florida Gulf Coast University and earned a Masters Degree in Mental Heath Counseling in 2005.
-During my Masters level education, my internship was completed at Southwest Florida Addiction Services.
+I continued my education at Florida Gulf Coast University and earned a Masters Degree in Mental Health Counseling in 2005.
+During my Masters-level education, my internship was completed at Southwest Florida Addiction Services.
 Starting in 2005, I began working with children, teens, and their families in the residential and outpatient non-profit setting addressing issues such as ungovernable behaviors, parent-child conflict, peer relationship problems, self-destructive behaviors, trauma and abuse, grief and loss, and mood disorders.
-I also gained extensive experience working with adults that struggle with depression, anxiety, mood disorders, trauma and loss, childhood abuse, relationship challenges, and overall adjustment problems to everyday life stressors.
+I also gained extensive experience working with adults who struggle with depression, anxiety, mood disorders, trauma and loss, childhood abuse, relationship challenges, and overall adjustment problems to everyday life stressors.

 Through my experiences working in this profession, I have witnessed clients demonstrate their commitment to overcoming challenges and embracing change step by step.
 It is an honor to have the opportunity to support those in their transformation.

-At the Aim Counseling group, my Associates are trained and supervised to provide quality and effective mental health care.
+At the Aim Counseling group, my associates are trained and supervised to provide quality and effective mental health care.